Best bean-to-cup coffee machines of 2024 in the UK — reviewed and ranked by the Ideal Home team

 Expensive

-Our expert tester Helen was won over to using a bean-to-cup machine by the De'Longhi Rivelia - that's how good it is.
+Our expert coffee machine tester Helen McCue was won over to using a bean-to-cup machine by the De'Longhi Rivelia - that's how good it is.
 She likened this machine to having a barista ready and waiting for you in your kitchen, with a menu of 16 choices and an auotmatic milk frothing wand.

 It's one of the priciest choices on this list, yes, but it's also unbelievably capable, and the automatic features take away essentially all of the guesswork when making coffee.
 Helen found testing the settings to create her perfect coffee was straightforward, with no need to spend hours poring over an instruction manual.